 However you can also choose a wine like a vegan prosecco wine that uses substitutes for animal products in the filtering process.
 But, does vegan prosecco taste different to the other regular wine?
 It’s very unlikely that you’ll notice a difference in taste or texture.
 You may have even tasted vegan prosecco without realizing, as many brands don’t include the fact that it’s vegan on the label.
 Vegan prosecco will taste just like regular prosecco – the only difference is that it hasn’t been filtered using animal products.
 With regular prosecco, the animal products get filtered away or evaporate, so the taste doesn’t remain – meaning you won’t notice a difference.

 What to see in Champagne then?
 A good way to start off you visit is to go to the charming little wine museum in Verzenay called Museé de la Vigine where you get a couple of head phones where a nice English voice tells you about the exemplars.
 You will of course want to see the famous custom wine cellars of Moët & Chandon where you for about £5 get a forty five minutes long guided tour around the remarkable cellar.
 Another nice attraction is the Faux de Verzy an old beech with a magical feeling to it.

 If you want to travel around the area there are many ways, you could rent a car and have a look at mass graves from the war, wine ranks, battlefields etc. Another choice is to trek, horse ride or cycle around the landscape for a cheap price and in the summer maybe this might be the best choice, you know, to really take part of it.
+Go ahead and check this out in case you are looking for the best landscape services near you.
 Champagne isn’t that big so you will have time to see everything.
 Just make sure that you know what you want to see before you leave.
 It is always good to read about the place you are going to visit before you go.